 - Non-alcoholic beverages and food may be brought into the meeting rooms.
+Groups may not use any heating sources, including hot plates, Sterno cans or open flames of any kind.
 The Library does not provide coffeepots.
 The catering area in the Veterans Room has a small refrigerator, ice machine, counter space, sink, and electrical outlets.
 The Small Meeting Room has counter space, a sink, and electrical outlets.
 There are no kitchen facilities available in the Book Discussion Room or either of the Branch Meeting Rooms.
 Meetings may be catered.
 The group must designate a member on site who will meet the food delivery person and guide them to the designated meeting room.
 Groups must clean up after themselves and remove all food, beverages, and paper goods that they brought with them.
 Library staff cannot assist caterers in any way.

 - The Library does not provide any supplies.
 Groups must provide their own nametags, paper, writing utensils, eating utensils, cups, etc. Any equipment the Library does provide is noted on the equipment list for each room.